thearchitector/zero-knowledge-poc/README.md

 ## explanation

-the fundamental principle here is that items are encrypted before upload, and that groups facilitate access to said items' encryption keys. items own their own data, so permission / authorization changes never necessitate re-encryption. access can be controlled entirely through the existence of individual "sharings" and "groupings".
+the fundamental principle here is that items are encrypted before upload, and that groups facilitate access to said items' encryption keys. items own their own data, so **additive** permission / authorization changes never necessitate re-encryption. access can be controlled entirely through the existence of individual "sharings" and "groupings".

 <https://drive.google.com/file/d/1gSnLa0OlCV8gfHS4aRuWzdc2bIdGrZXo/view?usp=sharing>